Application Collectors

 - Whether the request was blocked

-Your application can use this information to decide the next steps - for example, cancelling the request, informing the user, or further processing the data.
+Your application can use this information to decide the next steps - for example, cancel the request, inform the user, or further process the data.

 View collector data in AIDR

-- On the Visibility page, you can explore relationships between logged data attributes and view metrics in AIDR dashboards.
+On the Visibility page, you can explore relationships between logged data attributes and view metrics in the AIDR dashboards.

 Next steps